Nikon Macro Lens

 One very important thing to keep in mind when taking macro shots is the generous use of control over the macro lenses depth of field.
 When you've got little or no light or would like to blow out the back ground you'll open the macro lenses aperture up wide to very wide.
 That will allow in extra light however it'll also mean that the part of the bug you're focusing on will be razor-sharp however a millimetre front and back will be blurry.
 Make your alteration if required and keep in mind that you could really need to bring in a little extra light from for example a macro ring flash.

-In time you will discover that you can't be able to get by without having a tripod that best suits your macro photography.
-Camera shake and movement in general is one aspect of macro photos which simply can not be ignored.
+In time you will discover that you can't get by without having a tripod that best suits your macro photography.
+Camera shake and movement in general is one aspect of macro photos which simply cannot be ignored.

 Going straight into the world of macro photography for a novice is a little like jumping into the deep end of a pool and shouting 'show me how to swim'.
 If you're a boots and all type of person though, why don't you do it.
 Nothing ventured nothing gained.